What Do Rehabilitation Counselor Do?

 - Disability Counselor

-In 2016, there was an estimated number of 119,300 jobs in the United States for Rehabilitation Counselor.
+In the United States, there were 119,300 jobs for Rehabilitation Counselor in 2016.
 New jobs are being produced at a rate of 12.7% which is above the national average.
 The Bureau of Labor Statistics predicts 15,100 new jobs for Rehabilitation Counselor by 2026.
 The BLS estimates 14,500 yearly job openings in this field.

 The states with the most job growth for Rehabilitation Counselor are Arizona, Virginia, and Colorado.
 Watch out if you plan on working in Minnesota, Wyoming, or Maine.
 These states have the worst job growth for this type of profession.